GANDHI and MOSSADEGH: Anti-Colonial Icons

 As 20th century anti-colonialist leaders in Asia, both Mahatma Gandhi and Dr. Mohammad Mossadegh are regarded by their countrymen in India and Iran as the "Father of the Nation".

 Comparisons of Mossadegh with Gandhi have been made throughout the years.
+“He is characterized as being a good bit like India’s Ghandi... a born leader, the hero of his country”, commented one columnist in October 1951 as Mossadegh visited America.
 Writing in a September 5, 1953 article in The Nation, Andrew Roth described Mossadegh as "a nationalist with the qualities of a Gandhi and a Machiavelli".
-Nobel Prize winning lawyer Shirin Ebadi writes in her 2006 memoirs that Dr. Mossadegh's nationalization of Iran's oil "earned Mossadegh the eternal adoration of Iranians... much as Mahatma Gandhi was revered in India for freeing his nation from the British Empire."
+Nobel Prize winning lawyer Shirin Ebadi said in her 2006 memoirs that Dr. Mossadegh’s nationalization of Iran’s oil “earned Mossadegh the eternal adoration of Iranians... much as Mahatma Gandhi was revered in India for freeing his nation from the British Empire.”

 In 2001, the Governor of Illinois declared May 2nd 'Dr. Mohammad Mossadegh Day' in his state.
 The official proclamation begins: